 salt if needed

 - Make the masala first.
 On a pan on medium high heat, add chopped onions and stir-fry til translucent.
 Then add ginger & garlic pastes OR fresh ginger and garlic. fry for a minute.

-- Add tinned tomatoes and all the spice powders, salt and soaked cashews.
+- Add tinned tomatoes and all the spice powders, salt, sugar and soaked cashews.

 - Cook the masala til it’s dry and mushy.
 Let cool and add it to a blender along with half a cup of water.
 Blend to a smooth paste.
 Set aside.